-1. Invisible decay.
+- 1. Invisible decay.
 This is a specific channel in which Higgs boson decay into invisible particles.
-This can be searched for and, if detected, measured.

-2. Exotic decay.
+This can be searched for and, if detected, measured. - 2.
+Exotic decay.
 This includes all the other new physics channels.
 Whether they can be observed, and, if so, to what precision, depends sensitively on the particular final states.
 In one extreme, they can be very distinct and can be measured very well.
 In another extreme, they can be in a form which is completely swamped by the background.
 Whether postulating a precision for the measurement of the exotic decay or treating it as an independent parameter (essentially assuming it can not be measured directly) is an assumption one has to make.
-In the later case, it is common to use the total width Γ_H as an equivalent free parameter.
+In the latter case, it is common to use the total width $\Gamma_H$ as an equivalent free parameter.

 In general, possible deviations of all Standard Model Higgs boson couplings should be considered.
-However, in the absence of obvious light new physics states with large couplings to the Higgs boson and other SM particles, a very large deviation ($> \mathcal{O}(1)$) is unlikely.
-In the case of smaller deviations, the Higgs boson phenomenology will not be sensitive to the deviations κ_e , κ_u , κ_d and κ_s . (are they important ever?)
-Therefore, they will not be considered here.
+However, in the absence of obvious light new physics states with large couplings to the Higgs boson and other SM particles, a very large deviation (> $\mathcal{O}(1)$ ) is unlikely.
+In the case of smaller deviations, the Higgs boson phenomenology will not be sensitive to the deviations [41] $\kappa_e$ , $\kappa_u$ , $\kappa_d$ and $\kappa_s$ .
+Therefore, they will not be considered here and set to be their SM values.